radian-software/riju/README.md

   [Monaco](https://github.com/microsoft/monaco-editor),
   [node-pty](https://github.com/microsoft/node-pty), and
   [Xterm.js](https://github.com/xtermjs/xterm.js/)!
-Without any one of these open-source libraries, the core of Riju could not exist.
+Without any one of these open-source libraries, version 1.0 of Riju could not have come to life!